Covariance-based Structural Equation Modeling (CB-SEM)

 Abstract

-Structural equation modeling (SEM) is a versatile methodology used in a variety of scientific fields (Byrne, 2016; Schumacker & Lomax, 2010).
-Widely used in the social and behavioral sciences, epidemiology, and economics, SEM constructs models to describe causal relationships between unobservable latent variables (or constructs, e.g., attitudes) and observed variables (e.g., survey responses).
-Equations and diagrams allow the creation and presentation of such models.
+Structural equation modeling (SEM) is a versatile methodology widely applied in the social and behavioral sciences, epidemiology, economics, and other fields (Byrne, 2016; Schumacker & Lomax, 2010).
+SEM allows researchers to model causal relationships between unobservable latent variables (constructs such as attitudes) and observed variables (e.g., survey responses) using equations and path diagrams.

-Covariance-based structural equation modeling (CB-SEM) is a statistical method for estimating structural equation models (Hair et al., 2018; Kline, 2023).
-CB-SEM uses a statistical model to estimate and test correlations between dependent and independent variables and the hidden structures in between.
-Important note: CB-SEM assumes that the constructs are common factors and estimates the model accordingly (e.g., Rigdon et al., 2017; Sarstedt et al., 2016).
+Covariance-based structural equation modeling (CB-SEM) is a statistical approach for estimating SEMs (Hair et al., 2018; Kline, 2023).
+CB-SEM relies on the covariance matrix of the observed data to test theoretical models and their fit.
+It assumes constructs are common factors and typically uses maximum likelihood (ML) estimation (Rigdon et al., 2017; Sarstedt et al., 2016).

-SmartPLS as a clear alternative to SPSS Amos.
+SmartPLS thus offers a modern alternative to other SEM software such as SPSS Amos.

 CB-SEM Algorithm Settings in SmartPLS